 – Cut pictures from magazines or cereal boxes

 Enter your email address below and click the green “Click Here” button.
-Head to your email inbox to confirm your subscription and download your free gift!
+Head to your email inbox to confirm your subscription and download your free summer development activities download.
 You'll also get some email tips on child development over the next few days.

 If you've already subscribed, don't worry, you won't be subscribed again.
 Entering your email address below just lets my email provider know to send the right printable to your inbox.